inivekin/abosa/abosa.typ

 a condensate renewable,
 my layerings a composite
 of suits with power suitable.
-Could that I give an not run dry - a giving with stability -
+Could that I give and not run dry - a giving with stability -
 I'd love to learn to give for aye with no dim in integrity.